MitchTODO/Crypta/README.md

 #### Tokens

-**Optional**
+***Optional***

 Tokens that will be sent from the app.
-Only needed if you are planing to send/receive tokens.
+Only needed if you are planning to send/receive tokens.
 Important part is the token address and amount of decimals.

 ```swift
 // Crypta2.0/Contract/Tokens.swift